To secure a rewarding career change to education, you need to discover and efficiently use the critical steps necessary to move forward.

 How to Determine Your Dream Education Career

-If you’ve decided you want to make a career change to education, that’s great!
+If you’ve decided to make a career change to education, that’s great!
 But your decision-making doesn’t end here.
-You need to figure out exactly what you want in your career in the education sector and determine what instruction area would suit you best.
-Most importantly, to ensure that you do, in fact, want to move forward with this career change to education.
-The Guardian has an informative post on what you need to know if you are thinking of changing careers into teaching.
+You need to figure out precisely what you want in your career in the education sector and determine what instruction area would suit you best.
+Most importantly, to ensure that you want to move forward with this career change to education.
+The Guardian has an informative post on what you need to know if you are considering changing careers into teaching.

-1. First of all, you need to evaluate what you want and what you don’t want for your career.
+1. First, you need to evaluate what you want and don’t want for your career.
 You may wish to specialize in an area you enjoy and are passionate about doing.
 Narrowing your job target will help you to target the options you selected in your resume and cover letter.

 2. Research the various education sectors where you can pursue a career based on your skills and proficiency.
 If you are good at teaching, complete some preliminary research in this area and find out whether you can find opportunities to advance you professionally.

-3. Identify the unique skills you have which you can use as leverage when seeking out an employment opportunity in education.
+3. Identify your unique skills that you can use as leverage when seeking an employment opportunity in education.
 When making a career change, the skills you have that can transfer into teaching are important to highlight.
 These are called “transferable skills” and will help you land interviews if they are highlighted and written correctly throughout your resume and application letter.

-4. Networking is important if you want to get your career in the right direction.
+4. Networking is important to get your career in the right direction.
 Your network contacts can lead to many potential job opportunities in education, and it can be instrumental in uncovering what you want to pursue.

 5. Consider the assistance of a career mentor; they can help you evaluate the right direction and ask you thought-provoking questions to get you thinking.
 They have the right expertise and can help you avoid common career pitfalls.

-6. After talking with a career mentor, evaluate whether there are other career opportunities in the education sector you never thought of pursuing.
-By taking the time to research, you should also determine any interest areas outside the school system.
+6. After talking with a career mentor, evaluate whether there are other career opportunities in the education sector you never considered pursuing.
+By taking the time to research, you should also determine any areas of interest outside the school system.

 7. you need to realize that you are in the preliminary stage of establishing your education career.
 Therefore, you need to enhance your experience relevant to the job position you want to pursue in this field.

 8. Complete career training and skill development will help further your chances of employability.
-For instance, you will most likely need to complete teacher training of some kind before applying for teaching positions.
+For instance, you must likely complete teacher training before applying for teaching positions.
 Most teaching positions require current teaching certifications.
-You may wish to check into the alternate route program which many individuals have used to enter education.
+You may wish to check into the alternate route program many individuals have used to enter education.

 9. Learn the basics of job hunting because this is important in realizing your career in education.
-The way you present yourself to potential employers will matter a lot in determining whether you get the job or not.
+How you present yourself to potential employers will matter a lot in determining whether you get the job.
 Focus your resume and cover letter to target the teaching position of interest.

 10. Think about adaptability and the importance of being flexible.
 Like with any other career options, education is also a multifaceted industry.
 It would be helpful if you are willing to pursue other career alternatives when the position you want is not yet available.
 For instance, if you want to become an elementary teacher, you may first need to take a substitute teacher position or a teaching assistant job until you gain more experience in the classroom.